STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 We shall not disclose your information to any person unless you have given us your consent via email or letter or over the telephone (including recorded conversation, SMS, IMA), or where we are permitted or required to disclose your information:

-• for the purpose of contracting with you for the supply of electricity to your premises;
+• for the purpose of contracting with you for the supply of electricity to your premises; or

-• for the provision of customer service support, billing, and/or collections purposes;
+• for the provision of customer service support, billing, and/or collections purposes; or

-• to facilitate the operation of a retail electricity market or a wholesale electricity market;
+• to facilitate the operation of a retail electricity market or a wholesale electricity market; or

-• for law enforcement purposes;
+• for law enforcement purposes; or

-• for the purpose of complying with a legal requirement;
+• for the purpose of complying with a legal requirement; or

-• for the purpose of complying with the Rules;
+• for the purpose of complying with the Rules; or

-• for the purpose of carrying out credit checks and/or verification of other information about you (where such information may be provided to a service provider (e.g. a credit bureau) and other members and/or subscribers of such service provider);
+• for the purpose of carrying out credit checks and/or verification of other information about you (where such information may be provided to a service provider (e.g. a credit bureau) and other members and/or subscribers of such service provider); or

-• for the purpose of recovering any debt due under this contract;
+• for the purpose of recovering any debt due under this contract; or

-• for the purpose of audits and/or the improvement of internal processes;
+• for the purpose of audits and/or the improvement of internal processes; or

 • if you have so consented, for marketing purposes regarding our products and services that we and/or our partners provide and information regarding our promotions and events; or